fgrosse/graphigo/README.md

 	c.SendValue("hello.graphite.world", 42)

 	// capture a metric and send it any time later.
-You can use any type as value metric := graphigo.Metric{Name: "test", Value: 3.14, Timestamp: time.Now()}
+You can use any type as value
+	// The next line could also be simplified with graphigo.CaptureMetric metric := graphigo.Metric{Name: "test", Value: 3.14, Timestamp: time.Now()}
 	defer c.Send(metric)